firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-24/2015-06-02-all-of-our-days.md

 "I'm sorry, love.
 Please enjoy the first day of the rest of your life."

 The pod cracks open, and Tyrone takes a deep breath of air that feels ever so slightly stale, and used.

-#### About the Author

-After spending most of his adult life living in South Korea Jeff Xilon now lives in Sudbury, Ontario, Canada with his family.
-A recovering ESL/EFL teacher, he continues to try and pay the bills with the English language.
-You can find him sporadically posting at his website, [jeffxilon.com](http://www.jeffxilon.com), or tweeting the occasional thought as [@JXilon](https://twitter.com/jxilon).